 This statute also gives procedures for property owners to challenge the government’s “taking” their property.
 So unless the Owner initiates a legal challenge after seizure by the Government, the Government can keep the asset.
 And the owner’s legal challenge must be: “EXACTLY AS PRESCRIBED IN MINNESOTA STATUTES SECTION 609.5314, SUBDIVISION 3 …”

 This administrative law places the burden of initiating court action on the true owner.
 And it does so with a short, sixty day statute of limitations.

 If the property owner properly challenges the administrative taking, the case converts to a judicial forfeiture.
 But no administrative record exists for review by the court, just a summary seizure by police.

 Legalized Corruption – Policing for Profit

-See our article: The Moral Peril of Minnesota Asset Forfeiture Laws.
+See our article: A Greater Evil: The Moral Peril of Minnesota Asset Forfeiture Laws.

 Minnesota Statutes § 609.5315 sets forth the Disposition of Forfeited Property.
 So, “70 percent of the money or proceeds must be forwarded to the appropriate agency…” i.e., the Police Agency that originally took the Private Property.

 The law has a conflict of interest.
-Money for the police department slush fund is more rewarding than improving public safety or liberty or justice.
+After all, money for the police department slush fund is more rewarding than improving public safety, or liberty, or justice.

 Minnesota Statutes § 626.04 provides a procedure for the owner to ask return of seized property from police.

 Note that this will not work if there has been an administrative forfeiture notice or proceeding.
 And this procedure also won’t work if the property is evidence in a pending criminal investigation or case.
 See the statute section for these and other exclusions.

 You can download a form for the Petition from the Minnesota Courts website.

 Call Forfeiture Attorney Thomas Gallagher about getting your property back at 612 333-1500